-Teflon’s melting point is around 327 degrees Celsius and is almost totally chemically inert, highly insoluble in most solvents and chemicals, and has high flexural strength even at low temperatures.
-Teflon’s unique properties offer several other benefits, including the following:
+PTFE’s melting point is around 327 degrees Celsius and is almost totally chemically inert, highly insoluble in most solvents and chemicals, and has high flexural strength even at low temperatures.
+PTFE’s unique properties offer several other benefits, including the following:

 - Excellent thermal and electrical insulation properties

 - Low coefficient of friction

 - Chemical and high-heat resistant